cdapio/cdap-ingest/cdap-sink/README.md

-cdap-sink
+CDAP Sink
 ==================

-TThe CDAP Sink is a Flume Sink implementation using RESTStreamWriter to write events received from a source.
+The CDAP Sink is a Flume Sink implementation using RESTStreamWriter to write events received from a source.

 ## Usage